Women's Professional Soccer: Folding

 On January 30, 2012, the league announced suspension of the 2012 season, citing several internal organization struggles as the primary cause.
 Some of these included an ongoing legal battle with ex-franchise owner Dan Borislow, and the lack of resources invested into the league.

 Prior to the formal announcement, the USSF showed reservation about renewing sanctioning for WPS, citing the sparsity and geographic concentration of WPS team as the main problem.
 (USSF requires professional, top-division leagues to have at least eight teams over at least three time zones.)
 Ultimately, USSF granted WPS a waiver on this issue for the third time in WPS's history, on the conditions that WPS expands to six teams by 2013 and eight by 2014.

-On May 18, 2012 the WPS announced that the league had officially ceased operations.
-Its remaining teams were assimilated into the WPSL Elite League.
+On May 18, 2012, the WPS announced that the league had officially ceased operations.
+The Boston Breakers and Western New York Flash were later assimilated into the WPSL Elite League.

 Organization

 Business model

 WPS commissioner Tonya Antonucci said that unlike WUSA, which had higher expectations and employed a top-down model, WPS would take "a local, grass roots approach", and "a slow and steady growth type of approach", citing WUSA's losses of close to $100 million.
 She said the new league would have a closer relationship with Major League Soccer, the top men's professional league in the United States, to cut costs on staff and facilities, and for marketing.

 The team budgets for the inaugural season was $2.5 million.